Corymbia flavescens: Description

 Corymbia flavescens is a tree that typically grows to a height of 15 m and forms a lignotuber.
 It has smooth, powdery bark that is bright white when new and is shed in thin, greyish scales.
 Young plants and coppice regrowth have leaves that are yellowish green, heart-shaped to egg-shaped, 70-155 mm long and 45-110 mm wide on a short petiole.
 Adult leaves are mostly arranged alternately, more or less the same shade of yellow-green on both sides, egg-shaped to lance-shaped, 70-235 mm long and 13-60 mm wide, tapering to a petiole 8-20 mm long.
 The flower buds are perfumed and arranged in leaf axils, appearing as if on a branched peduncle up to 5 mm long, each branch of the peduncle with three buds on pedicels 2-6 mm long.
 Mature buds are oval to pear-shaped, 6-9 mm long and 45-110 mm wide with a rounded operculum.
 Flowering occurs from April to June, or from November to December and the flowers are white or creamy white and perfumed.
 The fruit is a woody cup-shaped, cylindrical, barrel-shaped or conical capsule 8-12 mm long and 8-11 mm wide.
 Seeds are a dull to semi-glossy red or red-brown colour, limpet-shaped or oval.

 Taxonomy and naming

-Corymbia flavescens was first formally described in 1995 by Ken Hill and Lawrie Johnson from a specimens collected in 1925 by William Blakely and published the description in the journal Telopea.
+Corymbia flavescens was first formally described in 1995 by Ken Hill and Lawrie Johnson from specimens collected in 1925 by William Blakely and published the description in the journal Telopea.
 Blakely described the specimens as "a garden hybrid", but Hill and Johnson considered that there were "no characters indicating hybridism".